uvarc/rc-website/content/userinfo/howtos/general/redis.md

 124a                AGCCCCTCAGGAGTCCGGCCACATGGAAACTCC
 ```

+{{% callout %}}
+<b>Note!</b> The "value" half of a Redis key/value pair can be quite large - 512MB.
+This is considerably larger than other popular NoSQL databases such as DynamoDB or MongoDB.
+{{% /callout %}}

 To view all keys (once you have established a connection to the Redis server):
 ```
 redis.uvarc.io:6379> keys *